Broumov: Geography

+Climate

+Broumov's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dclo).
+Among them, the annual average temperature is 7.8 C, the hottest month in July is 17.8 C, and the coldest month is -1.6 C in January.
+The annual precipitation is 638.1 mm, of which July is the wettest with 92.6 mm, while February is the driest with only 33.7 mm.
+The extreme temperature throughout the year ranged from -31.8 C on 27 January 1954 to 35.9 C on 28 July 2013.

 History

 13h–14th centuries

-In 1213, King Ottokar I of Bohemia had granted the remote area around today's Broumov and Police nad Metují to the Benedictine monks of Břevnov Monastery in Prague, who began to colonize the lands.
+In 1213, King Ottokar I had granted the remote area around today's Broumov and Police nad Metují to the Benedictine monks of Břevnov Monastery in Prague, who began to colonize the lands.
 The wooden Church of the Virgin Mary already stood here.
 Broumov was probably founded in 1255.
 Broumov was first mentioned in 1256 and already referred to as a market village.
 It was a centre of trade, crafts and administration of the abbatial estates.
 In 1275, the drapers in Broumov received from King Ottokar II the privilege of producing and selling cloth, and the production soon began to be exported.
 This laid the foundation for the textile industry in the region.

 Many fires broke out and destroyed the original buildings except for the Church of the Virgin Mary and damaged the local castle.
 In 1305 and following years, the castle was largely rebuilt and extended by one of the abbots into a fortified monastery complex with an abbey and Church of Saint Adalbert.
 The town became the administrative centre of the abbey's manors.
 In 1348, it received privileges by King Charles IV similar to royal towns.
 From 1357 to 1380, the town walls were built.

-15th–18th centuriesy
+15th–18th centuries

 The Broumov Monastery remained strongly tied to Břevnov Monastery, from where the monks fled during the Hussite Wars in 1420 to Broumov.
 The town was besieged by Hussites, but never conquered.
 However, it suffered losses and had to invest heavily in strengthening the walls.
 During the 15th century, Broumov was affected by war conflicts over the Bohemian throne.
 In the 16th century, the cloth production flourished and until the Thirty Years' War, the town was known as one of the biggest Bohemian producers and exporters of this article.
 Thanks to the wealth, it was possible to carry out renaissance repairs and build stone houses after the great fire in 1549.

 It was incorporated into the Habsburg monarchy in 1526.
 During the Thirty Years' War, the town was damaged and looted several times.
 Thanks to good work of abbots between 1663 and 1738, the town recovered and reached economic prosperity.
 Broumov again suffered in the Silesian Wars from 1740 onwards, when troops of the Prussian Army plundered it and upon the 1742 Treaty of Breslau, the adjacent lands of Silesia and Kłodzko were cut off by the newly established Austro-Prussian border.
 The wars stopped most of the cloth manufactury.